jameshell/EPPlusExamples/README.md

 # EPPlusExamples
-This repo will constain a series of examples of how to make excel reports using .Net Core.
+This repo will contain a series of examples of how to make excel reports using .Net Core.